sbehnfeldt/laravel8/README.md

 `Post::where('slug', $post)->firstOrFail()`

 ## Lesson 24: Your First Eloquent Relationship
-* Using "belongsTo" relation in Model for record in child table
+Using "belongsTo" relation in Model for record in child table

+## Lesson 25: Show All Posts Associated with a Category
+Using "hasMany" relation in Model for record in parent table